 Although sandy beaches traditionally have been, and continue to be managed primarily as recreation areas, they are also important natural ecosystems that link marine and terrestrial environments and are considered one of the seven major natural habitats in the Bay.
 Animals and plants, including many endemic species, depend on sandy beaches for critical periods of their lives.
 The habitat provides foraging and nesting grounds for many shore birds, fish, and marine invertebrate species, and is essential to the population recovery of two endangered species, the California least tern and Western snowy plover.
 The protection of sandy beaches and an understanding of their condition has become increasingly important because of the roles of beaches in addressing the impacts of sea level rise.

-TBF is leading the Santa Monica Beach Restoration Pilot Project conducted in partnership with the City of Santa Monica, which will restore several acres of sandy coastal habitats on the beaches of Santa Monica to bring back a healthy, diverse coastal plant and wildlife community.
-The project will evaluate increased protection for our coastal infrastructure and residences from sea level rise and erosion, while also providing a vital refuge for invertebrates, birds, and rare coastal vegetation species.
-It will also serve as a model for the region, showing that heavy recreational use of Los Angeles beaches and meaningful habitat restorations are both possible.
-For more information about this Pilot Project, click here.
+TBF is implementing several beach dune restoration projects, including the Santa Monica Beach Restoration Pilot Project, the Manhattan Beach Dune Restoration Project, and the Malibu Living Shoreline Project.
+These projects will restore several acres of sandy coastal habitats to bring back a healthy, diverse coastal plant and wildlife community.
+Additionally, they evaluate increased protection for our coastal infrastructure and residences from sea level rise and erosion, while also providing a vital refuge for invertebrates, birds, and rare coastal vegetation species.
+TBF’s beach dune restoration projects will also serve as a model for the region, showing that heavy recreational use of Los Angeles beaches and meaningful habitat restorations are both possible.

 The coastal dune system in Santa Monica Bay extends southward from the mouth of Ballona Creek to the Palos Verdes Peninsula.
 The airport’s construction, oil refining, sand mining and urban development have all claimed most of the historical dune habitat.
 Remnant dunes and bluffs (part of the dune system with consolidated sandy soil formations exposed near the beach) still exist.
 These remnants can be found near Los Angeles International Airport (LAX), in the Ballona Wetlands Ecological Reserve, on the property of Hyperion Treatment Plant, at the Chevron refinery sand dune park, and along a narrow strip on the beach (from the existing bicycle path on the seaward side to the first road, house, or parking lot).
 These areas in the South Bay are defined by Ballona Creek to the north and the end of the Los Angeles County beach in Torrance to the south.